Rahul Aware: 2011 Asian Wrestling Championship

 At the tournament in Tashkent, Uzbekistan, Rahul won the bronze medal in the men's freestyle 55 kg category.

 In the first round, Rahul faced Rasul Kaliev of Kazakhstan and beat him 3:1.
 In the next round, he lost 1:3 to Yang Kyong-il of North Korea.
-Being able to qualify for the repechage round, his first repechage opponent was Nasibulla Kurbanov of Uzbekistan and beat him 3:1.
-He was able to contest for the bronze medal against Firas Al Ali Rifaee from Syria and won it 5:0.
+In the repechage round, his first opponent was Nasibulla Kurbanov of Uzbekistan and Rahul beat him 3:1.
+He was able to contest for the bronze medal against Firas Al Ali Rifaee from Syria and won 5:0.

 2011 Commonwealth Wrestling Championships

-At the tournament in Melbourne, Rahul won the gold medal in the men's freestyle 55 kg category, beating out Gilbert Musonza of Canada and Craig McKenna of Scotland.
+At the tournament in Melbourne, Rahul won the gold medal in the men's freestyle 55 kg category, beating Gilbert Musonza of Canada and Craig McKenna of Scotland.

 2016 Olympics

 Sports Minister Sarbananda Sonowal announced earlier in April 2015, that 45 athletes will be provided financial support under the 'Target Olympic Podium' programme devised by the Indian Government.
 The Minister said recent performance, consistency in performance, performance vis-a-vis international standards were among the criteria followed while selecting the athletes.

 Rahul, along with fellow wrestlers Sushil Kumar (men's freestyle 74 kg), Yogeshwar Dutt (men's freestyle 66 kg), Amit Kumar (men's freestyle 57 kg) get Rs.
 7.5 million each, while Bajrang (men's freestyle 66 kg), Babita Kumari (women's 53 kg) and Vinesh Phogat (women's 48 kg) will be awarded RS.
 4.5 million each.